SebastianSchafer/-CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+This project implements a highway path planner in C++, usign sensor data and cost functions to giude a vehicle in a sae and efficient manner along a multi-lane highway.
+For original Udacity documentation, scroll to bottom of this readme.

+## Overview
+This path planner uses waypoint data provided in the [map](https://github.com/SebastianSchafer/CarND-Path-Planning-Project/blob/master/data/highway_map.csv) as well as sensor data received from the [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+The latter is an array of sensor data for all vehicles travelling on the highway in the same direction as the autonomous car.
+Based on lane occupcancy and costs associated to lane speed, vehicle clearance, and lane changes, the planner will decide on the best lane to travel in.
+This is followed by generating a smooth path that maximizes speed safely while not exceeding acceleration anand jerk limit values.
+The goal is to traverse the highway at speed for at least 4.32 miles without exceeding any limits for speed, acceleration or jerk and avoiding any collisions.
+This implementation seems fairly robust and the planner worked without failure for 10x this limit, going 43+ miles.

+# Original Udacity documentation

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).